-The unemployment rate was at 6 pct.
-In the first quarter of 2015, the youth unemployment rate (15-24 years old) was at 10, 7 %, the fourth lowest in the EU.
+The unemployment rate is 5,0 pct in 2019.
+In the third quarter of 2018, the youth unemployment rate (15-24 years old) was at 8,2 %, one of the lowest in the EU.
 Up to 2020 projections indicate that there will be growing skills miss-matches with a lack of professionals with a tertiary qualification, as well as skilled workers, whereas there will be an oversupply of unskilled labour and persons with a general upper secondary qualification as their highest qualification level.
 At present there are reports about bottlenecks regarding the supply of skilled labour- particularly in manufacturing.
-The recent reforms of the entire upper secondary education system- including the Vet reform should be seen in that context.
+The recent reforms of the entire upper secondary education system,including the VET reform, should be seen in that context.

 Sources and further reading: